nus-cs2103/website-base/admin/tp-deliverables-ppp-fragment.md

 * File name (i.e., in the repo): `docs/team/github_username_in_lower_case.md` e.g., `docs/team/goodcoder123.md`
 * {{ icon_example }} Follow the [example in the AddressBook-Level3]({{ url_ab3_upstream_website }}/team/johndoe.html)
+* For the final submission of the PPP (at the end of the tP), you need to save your PPP as a PDF file.
+Therefore, ensure the PDF version of the PPP looks OK at least a few days before the final submission.

 <div class="indented-level2">